Marta233/printf/README.md

 Printf: Is the frontend of all the algorithm, so is the prototype, and just receive the variables
 Handler: Is the controller for the string and the formats, and also does the counter for the numbers of bytes that are printing
-Percent handler: Compare a list of possible specifiers with the current pattern, and return the corresponding function enter image description here enter image description here enter image description here
+Percent handler: Compare a list of possible specifiers with the current pattern, and return the corresponding function enter image description here enter image description here enter image description here.

+Done by Ms. Marta and Mr. Gebreyes